Aira Caldera: Geological background

-Local Impact Ito eruption
+Local Impact of Ito eruption

-Before the initial eruption of 25,000 years ago there was a wide and shallow basin of nearly the same size as the present Aira Caldera occupying the northern end of Kagoshima Bay with an east–west orientation.
+Before the initial caldera forming eruption there was a wide and shallow basin of nearly the same size as the present Aira Caldera occupying the northern end of Kagoshima Bay with an east–west orientation.
 The basin is separated from the rest of the bay by a ridge with heights 300 m to 500 m above sea level.
 The topography encompasses the outline of an older caldera, suggesting there were pyroclastic flows that pre-dated the formation of present-day Aira Caldera.

 The first phase of activity resulted from injection of mafic magmas that destabilized the stored rhyolite magma and was the mainly homogeneous Osumi Pumice Fall (named because the pumice fall extended across the Ōsumi Peninsula to the south east).
 Above the Osumi pumice fall deposit, is the second phase Tsumaya pyroclastic flow deposit which is wholly confined within the pre-Aira basin.
 The Tsumaya pyroclastic flow buried the pre-Aira topography such as box canyons (formed by older pyroclastic flow deposits).
 The maximum thickness in the caldera is 130 m in the Kokubu area with the average thickness being 30 m or less.
 The Tsumaya pyroclastic flow consists of a "pale pinkish brown glass matrix containing a small amount of pumice and lithic fragments", consistent with the Osumi pumice fall and the Tsumaya pyroclastic flow occurring from the same vent.
 There was only a very short period between the Tsumaya pyroclastic flow and the formation of the present caldera in the Ito eruption.

 In contrast, the Ito pyroclastic flow extends outside the basin as well as occupying inside the basin.
-The Aira-Tn tephra falls from this eruption were up to 0.800 m thick in the southeast, and this and Ito Ignimbrite up to 160 m thick, are the most significant pyroclastic deposits.
-The depth of the ash fall was over 32 cm on Kyushu and southern Honshu, circa 10 cm of ash on the Kantō Plain (Tokyo) and around 4 cm for much of Japan.
+The Aira-Tn tephra falls from this eruption were up to 80 cm thick in the southeast, and this and Ito Ignimbrite up to 160 m thick, are the most significant pyroclastic deposits.
+The depth of the ash fall was over 32 cm on Kyushu and southern Honshu, approximately 10 cm of ash on the Kantō Plain (Tokyo) and around 4 cm for much of Japan.